 A classic example of reflexivity in action is the housing market bubble that led to the 2008 financial crisis.

-During the bubble, rising housing prices fuelled optimism and the belief that prices would continue to increase, leading more people to invest in real estate.
+During the bubble, rising housing prices fuelled optimism and the belief that prices would continue to increase.
+This lead more people to invest in real estate.
 This increased demand drove prices even higher, reinforcing the initial belief and attracting more investors.

-Eventually, the bubble burst when housing prices became unsustainable and the market crashed, causing a sharp decline in prices and a negative feedback loop as perceptions shifted to pessimism.
+Eventually, the bubble burst when housing prices became unsustainable and the market crashed.
+This caused a sharp decline in prices and a negative feedback loop as perceptions shifted to pessimism.

 The Theory Of Reflexivity suggests that there is a feedback loop between subjective reality and objective reality.
 This bidirectional relationship means that our thoughts and actions influence the outcomes we experience and the outcomes we experience influence our thoughts and actions, leading to self-reinforcing cycles.